TraquPjatk/Bunker/README.md

 # Bunker
 DayZ custom location

-  &nbsp ♦ Message me if noticed any lightning bugs on discord "Traqu"
+    ♦ Message me if noticed any lightning bugs on discord "Traqu"

   \t♦ MapGroupPos is poluted with `bldr | vbldr | StacitObj` classes objects.
     \t\t♦ Few of Land class objects do not spawn loot whatsoever (Land_underground_exit, etc.)